Top 5 Trading Books Every Beginner Must Read

 5. “How to Make Money in Stocks” by William J. O’Neil

 Why Read It?
-This book introduces the CAN SLIM strategy, a trading method that combines both technical and fundamental analysis.
-It’s an excellent guide for those who want to trade stocks actively while incorporating sound investment principles.
+This book teaches the CAN SLIM strategy.
+It mixes technical and fundamental analysis.
+It’s perfect for those who trade stocks actively and want to invest wisely.

 Key Takeaways: